williamcaseylucas/digital-hippo/README.md

 - yarn lint
   - check to see if any code is going to cause an issue

+## deployment on railway

+- nah let's use Vercel

 ## Build

 - Change tsconfig module to "CommonJS" and moduleResolution to "node"